Whale and Dolphin Watching Tenerife - Whale Seasons Guide and Packing List

 Spain

 Watching a whale or a dolphin is always an exceptional experience.
 Most tours depart in the south of Tenerife at Costa Adeje from Puerto Colon and Los Cristianos due to the proximity of the deep underwater canyon.
 There are also tours offered from Los Gigantes on the west coast of Tenerife.
-Los Gigantes is famous for its high cliff formations more than 800 m above the sea.
+Los Gigantes is famous for its high cliff formations over 800 m above the sea.

 Tour Guide explanation about the deep underwater canyon.